open-contracting/standard/docs/guidance/map/framework_agreements.md

 The order represents the award of a procurement contract at the second stage of the framework agreement procedure.

-Because there was no competition at the second stage, the new contracting process has only one release, with a `tag` of 'award' and 'contract'.
+Because there was no competition at the second stage, the new contracting process has only one release, with a `tag` of 'award'.
 The release has the following properties:

 * A new `ocid` is used.
 * The `relatedProcesses` section is populated with a reference to the contracting process for the first stage.